Policeman William F. Campbell

 William F. Campbell

-Policeman William Campbell was shot and killed when he and two other officers located a man wanted for malicious shooting and bootlegging.
+Policeman William Campbell succumbed to wounds he received when he was shot and killed by a subject wanted for malicious shooting and bootlegging on April 29, 1908.

 Not realizing they had located the man, the three officers engaged him in conversation.
 As the man began to walk away, a boy who had been accompanying the officers informed them the man was who they were looking for.

-The shooter was able to flee and remained at large for 6 years.
+The shooter was able to flee and remained at large for six years.
 He was finally arrested in Oklahoma City, Oklahoma, in January 1914.
-He was returned to Virginia where he was convicted of Policeman Campbell's murder and sentenced to 7 years in prison.
+He was returned to Virginia, where he was convicted of Policeman Campbell's murder and sentenced to 7 years in prison.
+He was killed by return fire after killing Assistant Chief Thomas Church of the Johnson City Police Department, West Virginia, in 1928.

 Bio